Betterment Review: Is it a Good Investment Option?

 US Total Stock Market – Vanguard U.S. Total Stock Market Index ETF (VTI)

-In a nutshell: These are stocks that give you broad exposure to the entire U.S. stock market.
+These stocks give you broad exposure to the entire U.S. stock market.

 US Large-Cap Value Stocks – Vanguard US Large-Cap Value Index ETF (VTV)

-In a nutshell: It’s similar to the US Total Stock Market.
-But, it’s geared to focus the portfolio on large-size companies that have low price-to-earnings ratios.
+It’s similar to the US Total Stock Market.
+But it’s geared to focus the portfolio on large companies with low price-to-earnings ratios.

 US Mid-Cap Value Stocks – Vanguard US Mid-Cap Value Index ETF (VOE)

-In a nutshell: It’s similar to the US Total Stock Market, except it’s geared to focus the portfolio on medium-size companies that have low price-to-earnings ratios.
+It’s similar to the US Total Stock Market, except it’s geared to focus the portfolio on medium-sized companies that have low price-to-earnings ratios.

 US Small-Cap Value Stocks – Vanguard US Small-Cap Value Index ETF (VBR)

-In a nutshell: It’s similar to the US Total Stock Market, except it’s geared to focus the portfolio on small size companies that have low price-to-earnings ratios.
+It’s similar to the US Total Stock Market, except it’s geared to focus the portfolio on small-sized companies with low price-to-earnings ratios.

-International Developed Stocks – Vanguard FTSE Developed Market Index ETF (VEA)
+International Stocks – Vanguard FTSE Developed Market Index ETF (VEA)

 Emerging Market Stocks – Vanguard FTSE Emerging Index ETF (VWO)

-In a nutshell: You have the opportunity to have your portfolio grow with developing nations as they modernize and grow, but these tend to also have higher risk.
+You can have your portfolio grow with developing nations as they modernize and grow, but these tend also to have higher risk.

 Which Bond ETFs are Used in Betterment’s Portfolio?